 Certificate programs emphasize specific skills and outcomes required for employment or for career advancement.
-There are no specific general education requirements for certificates, except as required to meet state competency requirements.
-The LPN Diploma requires completion of 32 to 36 semesters hours, with a minimum of 12 credits of General Education.
-Students earning a certificate or diploma must have a cumulative grade point average of at least 2.0 and must have obtained a passing grade in each required subject.
+There are no specific general education requirements for certificates/diploma except as required to meet state competency or professional requirements.

 Attendance Policy

 Class attendance is considered essential to academic success.
 Since there are constant learning opportunities between faculty members and students, and between students and other students within the learning environment, it is expected that students will attend each meeting of each course in which they are enrolled.